NGLEmp/ps-dxgi-wrapper/README.md

 # Intro

 In Photoshop 2021 Direct3D interface was updated to version 12 and some systems don't have support of [IDXGIFactory6](https://docs.microsoft.com/en-us/windows/win32/api/dxgi1_6/nn-dxgi1_6-idxgifactory6) interface and its methods.
-[DXGI wrapper for Photoshop](https://github.com/NGLEmp/ps-dxgi-wrapper) is useful if you get "Could not complete your request because of a program error" message related to your videocard detection (Detected Graphics Processor: none).
+[DXGI wrapper for Photoshop](https://github.com/NGLEmp/ps-dxgi-wrapper) is useful if you get "Could not complete your request because of a program error" message related to your video card detection (Detected Graphics Processor: none).

 ![](img/error.png)